e-rook/Retaliation/docs/LEVELS.md

 - The ship is AI-controlled: moves horizontally, fires automatically with jitter around its reload, and may dodge.
 - Collisions: projectiles subtract `power` from target `health`.
 Objects vanish when `health <= 0`.
 - Timed levels: a countdown badge appears in the top-left when `timeLimitSeconds` is set.
 - Dance behavior: the alien formation moves horizontally; when any alien would cross the screen edge, the whole formation steps down by `vStep` and reverses direction on the next frame.
+ - Partially destructible shields: define `tileRows`/`tileCols` to get per-tile damage and removal.
+A small gap is rendered between tiles to make destruction visible.

 **Example**